 This year, a neighbor who looked familiar to me introduced herself.
 My book fairy godmother, as I now call her, not only lived on my street but, she works in my favorite children’s bookstore.
 Her familiarity was not just proximity to where I live but, the countless hours I spend in Children’s Book World in Haverford.

 The result of this fortuitous coincidence is that Kirsten and I were able to attend a fantastic event at Children’s Book World.
 At the event, the educators and owners of the shop shared with us the best children’s books of 2017.
 We now have a list of these fantastic, newly-released picture books, early readers, and middle-grade books to share with you.

 ** Note there are affiliate links in this post that will result in a small commission.
+Some items have been gifted.
+All opinions are our own.
 However, we would highly encourage your to make your purchases at Children’s Book World as they are the ones who have selected these stories!
 It is truly a wonderful store and it is important to support indie booksellers!

 Bunny sits and listens to books outside the library during the summer time.
 When the summer is over and the kids move inside, Bunny needs to find a way to get into the library to read.
 The pictures are adorable.
 Kirsten bought this book for her kids.

 Both Kirsten and I have this hilarious book that explains the story behind the game of rock, paper, scissors.
 We included this book in a recent list of our kids’ favorite books.